Special Needs Opportunity Scholarship Program

 Students are eligible for scholarships if they have special needs and meet one of the following categories: (a) have a current IEP, (b) if they are a kindergarten student without a current IEP but have an individualized family service plan in accordance with IDEA or (c) have been determined by a multidisciplinary evaluation team to be eligible for services under IDEA.
 To be eligible, students must not be a public school student or a recipient of the state’s Carson Smith Special Needs Scholarship Program.

 EdChoice Expert Feedback

-Utah’s tax-credit scholarship program for students with special needs has the potential to help hundreds of students access schools that are the right fit for them, but policymakers could do more to expand educational opportunity.
+Utah’s tax-credit scholarship program for students with special needs has the potential to help hundreds of students access learning environments that are the right fit for them, but policymakers could do more to expand educational opportunity.

-Students with special needs and foster kids are eligible to receive a tax-credit scholarship.
-About 10 percent of Utah students are eligible to receive a scholarship via this program.
-Statewide, only 0.2 percent of students participate in one of Utah’s private educational choice options (including the Carson Smith Special Needs Scholarship Program).
+Students with special needs are eligible to receive a tax-credit scholarship.
+About one in eight Utah students are eligible to receive a scholarship via this program.
+Statewide, less than 1 percent of students participate in one of Utah’s private educational choice options (including the Carson Smith Special Needs Scholarship Program).

-The maximum scholarship size is projected to be about $9,300, which is just under the average expenditure per student at Utah’s district schools.
+The maximum scholarship size is projected to be about $9,523, which is 119 percent of the average expenditure per student at Utah’s district schools.
 Tax credits are worth 100 percent of the value of the contributions to scholarship organizations, but only $5.9 million in tax credits are available annually, which is equivalent to only 0.09 percent of Utah’s total K–12 expenditures.